daniellBar/Health-E/README.md

 please note:

-some of the features require login. best option in order to watch a user profile page with all its features is to login as an existing user ush as :
+some of the features require login. best option in order to watch a user profile page with all its features is to login as an existing user such as :

 mail: anat@gmail.com